winston0410/vim-tutorial/tutorial.md

   4. As each error is fixed press <ESC> to return to Normal mode.
      Repeat steps 2 through 4 to correct the sentence.

----> There is text misng this .
+---> There is text missing this .
 ---> There is some text missing from this line.

   5. When you are comfortable inserting text move to the summary below.